AndyThomas-Dev/AndyThomas-Dev/README.md

 ## 👋 Hi, I’m @AndyThomas-Dev
-Bristol-based MSc graduate, former energy professional and now software developer at CPH Insight.
+Bristol-based MSc graduate, former energy professional and now software developer at CPH Insight, making tech for the automotive industry.

 ## 👀 I’m interested in ...
 Working across the full stack and building beautiful applications with a purpose.